Japan’s Act on the Protection of Personal Information (APPI)

 - Individuals can request their personal data in hard copy or electronic format, as well as rectify incorrect information.

-- APPI requires companies to use necessary safety and cybersecurity measures to protect data.
+- APPI requires companies to use necessary safety and cybersecurity measures to protect data privacy in Japan.

 - The 2020 amendment requires that the Personal Information Protection Commission (PPC), as well as data subjects, must be notified in case of a data breach.